 ArcGIS Pro provides geoprocessing functionality through the Network Analyst toolbox.
-These geoprocessing tools, when chained in a model, can help automate repetitive tasks and at the same time reduce the probability of error.
-In a model, the output of one tool is used as an input to another tool.
+These geoprocessing tools, when chained in a model, can help automate repetitive tasks and reduce the probability of error.
+In a model, the output of one tool is used as input to another tool.

 In this tutorial, you will create a model for generating the fastest delivery route connecting 21 stores.

 Note:If you perform an analysis using ArcGIS Online, the solver references a high-quality, worldwide network dataset stored in the ArcGIS Online cloud and uses ArcGIS Online credits.
 You can also use your own network dataset stored locally on your machine or use ArcGIS Enterprise to publish routing services using your own network dataset and configure the services with your enterprise portal to consume them from ArcGIS Pro.

 If you follow the specific instructions in this tutorial, you will not use any credits.

 The data for this tutorial is available for download.

 - Go to the data download page.